Minimal slope conjecture of $F$-isocrystals

+Our method is different from Ambrosi and D'Addezio's monodromy group method in \cite{AD18}.
+We may assume $C$ is affine and will compare the modules of global sections of $\mathcal M^\dagger$ and $\mathcal N^\dagger$ inside the modules of global sections of the maximal slope quotient $\mathcal M/\mathcal M^1$.
+The key ingredients are the notion of PBQ (pure of bounded quotient) for overconvergent $F$-isocrystals in both local and global theories, the notion of saturated overconvergent $F$-isocrystals in both local and global theories, and the opposite filtrations of $\varphi$-modules in the local theory.

+The notion of PBQ was introduced by B.Chiarellotto and the author to give a necessary condition of Dwork's conjecture on the comparison between Frobenius slopes and logarithmic growth for $\varphi$-$\nabla$-modules in \cite{CT11} (see Remark \ref{logfrob}).
+In this paper we globalize the notion of PBQ which requires the space of bounded solutions on the generic disc of the associated Frobenius-differential module at the generic point is pure of Frobenius slope.
+We introduce the notion of saturation for overconvergent $F$-isocrystals, which requires the module of global sections of $\mathcal M^\dagger$ is naturally included in that of the maximal slope quotient $\mathcal M/\mathcal M^1$.
 The notion of opposite filtrations of $\varphi$-modules were introduced by J.A.De Jong to study the homomorphisms of $p$-divisible groups on local rings of equal characteristic $p$ in \cite{dJ98}.
-Applying the local theory, we prove the rank of the maximal slope quotient of any overconvergent $F$-isocrystal inside $\mathcal M/\mathcal M^1$ is less than or equal to the rank of $\mathcal M/\mathcal M^1$.
+Applying the local theory, we prove the rank of the maximal slope quotient of any overconvergent $F$-isocrystal which is included in $\mathcal M/\mathcal M^1$ is less than or equal to the rank of $\mathcal M/\mathcal M^1$.